Adedayo99/printf/README.md

- This is a new repository for files for thr c programming printf function.
+ This is a new repository for files for the c programming printf function.
 Cool right?
+ Yes that is cool partner.